SayanGuha93/Sudoku_Solver/README.md

 # Sudoku_Solver
-A Sudoku Solver project developed using Javascript and C++ using Backtracking.
+A Sudoku Solver project developed using Backtracking.
 For generating the Sudoku's initial grid and difficulity I used Heroku, it's completely free and reliable. https://sugoku.onrender.com/board?difficulty=easy returns a board with Easy difficulity Board - returns a puzzle board